Kelly Slater's 2019 Oi Rio Pro jersey is currently orbiting around the Earth on the International Space Station (ISS).

 Kelly Slater has reasons to be proud of himself.
 His number 11 jersey is the first surf contest single to have been blasted into space.

 Christina H. Koch has always praised the champion's skill.
-She said his abilities are were "out of this world."
+She said his abilities are "out of this world."

 It is fair to say that Slater's clothing brand name - Outerknown - has never been so appropriate.